protiktoken/github-personal-setup/README.md

 )
 ```

 The runner selects macOS or Linux automatically.
-Add setup options after `run.sh`, for example `--manual` to register the public SSH key yourself.

-The macOS setup uses `pbcopy` and `open` for manual registration and enables Apple's Keychain integration.
-Linux uses `wl-copy` or `xclip` when available and opens GitHub with `xdg-open`.

 ### Windows PowerShell